IgniteUI/igniteui-docfx/en/components/financialchart_binding_to_multiple_data.md

 </div>
 <div class="divider--half"></div>

-The financial chart can plot multiple data sources as long as your each data source is added to an array.
+The financial chart component can plot multiple data sources as long as your each data source is added to an array.
 The following code snippet demonstrates how to create a multiple data sources.

 ```typescript
 let dataSource1: any = [